MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-bar-code-masks.md

 [!include [banner](includes/banner.md)]

-This article describes how to set up barcode mask characters, barcode masks, and how to assign barcode masks to barcodes in Microsoft Dynamics 365 Commerce.
+This article describes how to set up barcode mask characters and barcode masks, and how to assign barcode masks to barcodes in Microsoft Dynamics 365 Commerce.

 ## Set up barcode mask characters

 Barcode masks are used to create barcodes and to quickly identify barcodes that are scanned into the point of sale (POS).
 Masks are comprised of characters which act as placeholders that indicate the format for the barcodes that will be created.
-To configure a barcode mask, you need to set up barcode mask characters.
-Go to **Retail and Commerce** &gt; **Inventory management** &gt; **Barcodes and labels** &gt; **Mask characters**.
-Click **New** to create barcode mask characters.
+To configure a barcode mask, you must set up barcode mask characters in Commerce headquarters.
+Go to **Retail and Commerce \> Inventory management \> Barcodes and labels \> Mask characters**, and then select **New** to create barcode mask characters.
 Mask characters can be created to indicate the following barcode data.

 | Field            | Description |
 |------------------|-------------|